"XOXO: An Exhibit About Love and Forgiveness" opens on Sunday

 The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 Using multimedia technology and other innovative approaches, the CMHR creates inspiring encounters with human rights for all ages and abilities, in a visitor experience unlike any other.

-Children's Museum of Pittsburgh is a place that delights and inspires children, where they can take off on fantastic flights of imagination daily, and return to earth to ink a silkscreen in The Studio, build and tinker with old and new technologies in MAKESHOP, pump and move water in all directions in the new Waterplay, much more.
+Children's Museum of Pittsburgh - will open in a new tab is a place that delights and inspires children, where they can take off on fantastic flights of imagination daily, and return to earth to ink a silkscreen in The Studio, build and tinker with old and new technologies in MAKESHOP, pump and move water in all directions in the new Waterplay, much more.
 The Children's Museum welcomes nearly 270, 000 visitors annually and provides tons of fun and loads of "real stuff" experiences for play and learning.
 In 2006 the Museum was honoured by the American Institute for Architects and the National Historic Preservation Trust.
 The Children's Museum won a 2009 National Medal for Museum and Library Service and in 2011 the Museum was named as one of the nation's Top 10 children's museums by Parents magazine.